OUR INDICATIVE FEES

 For properties based in Wales, you can use: Welsh Revenue Authority site here

 Land Registry Fees

 (Purchases) HM Land Registry charges depend upon the price you are paying for the property and the registration method.
 Details can be found at:- HM Land Registry website.

-Please note in example 2 there will also be your estate agent’s fees to pay which is usually charged as a % of the sale price and is commonly between 1 to 2%, plus vat.
+Please note: in most sale transactions you will also need to pay your estate agent’s fee which is usually charged as a PERCENTAGE of the sale price and is commonly between 1 to 1.5%, plus vat.

-Sometimes a large rise in high priority work volumes can occur where for example unexpected property market changes happen.
-In these cases, we retain our position to increase our fees to greater than those showing in the examples given, however we will make this plain to you at the very start of your matter and make sure you are happy before proceeding or incurring charges.
+Sometimes a large rise in high priority work volumes can occur where, for example, unexpected property market changes happen.
+In these cases, we reserve our position to increase our fees to greater than those showing in the examples given, however we will make this plain to you at the very start of your matter and make sure you are happy before proceeding or incurring charges.

 The precise stages involved in the sale or purchase of a residential property vary according to the circumstances.
 If you would like guidance on the process mapping of a sale or purchase please let us know we would be happy to set that out for you in a clear way to help.